- A content audit helps you create a complete inventory of all your content.

 HOW TO DO A WEBSITE CONTENT AUDIT

 The format you choose and the data you collect and analyze will vary depending upon your goals.
-Therefore, you may not find a generic website content audit worksheet or checklist useful.
+Therefore, you may not find a generic website content audit worksheet useful.
 On the other hand, it can be daunting to start from scratch if you’ve never done one before.

 Feel free to download this SEO content audit template to get started.
 It contains columns for the most important metrics you’ll need to assess your site.